-If you spend a lot of time on the internet, chances are you have at least a vague awareness of WordPress.
+If you spend a lot of time on the internet, chances are you have at least a vague awareness of WordPress (it’s also a core component of our web design process).
 You may not know much about it, but you’ve seen it mentioned here and there.
 Many people use WordPress to run simple blogs.
 This common practice has fooled people into thinking there isn’t anything more to the platform.
 This couldn’t be more off the mark.
 Many major brands utilize WordPress for their websites.
 Today we are going to take a look at some common WordPress myths and explain why they are wrong.

 WordPress Is Only for Blogs

 This is probably the most common of the WordPress myths.
 WordPress certainly began as a blogging platform, but has evolved greatly over the years into a powerful content management system.
 A content management system allows you to customize a website with as much functionality as you want by using custom post types, pages, widgets, addons, and plugins.
 Close to a third of the internet is made up of WordPress based sites.

 WordPress Is Not Compatible with Commercial Usage

 Understanding this WordPress myth first requires an understanding of the difference between WordPress.com and WordPress.org.
 WordPress.com lets you use WordPress on their platform for free.
 They provide a free domain and hosting but the features and flexibility are severely limited compared to WordPress.org.
 WordPress.org giving you access to the base content management system and allows you to build out your site in practically any way you can imagine.
 Websites belonging to The Rolling Stones, Best Buy, and Justin Timberlake all use WordPress.
 Even CNN is built on the full WordPress platform.